jluchman/domir/README.md

 # Overview

-The **domir** package supports determining the relative importance of inputs (i.e., independent variables, predictors, or features referred to as *names* in the package) in a user’s statistical or machine learning model.
+**domir** implements several methods to compute dominance analysis[^1].

-The intention of this package is to provide a flexible user interface to *Dominance Analysis*—a relatively assumption-free methodology for comparing the predictive value, usefulness, or importance associated with of model inputs/names.
+Dominance analysis is a relative importance analysis approach that derives conceptually from Shapley values in that it ascribes ‘values’ from some function to inputs (known as ‘names’ in the package) to that function.

-Dominance analysis resolves the indeterminancy of ascribing the value returned by a predictive modeling function to inputs/names when it is not possible to do so analytically.
-The most common use case for the application of dominance analysis is in comparing inputs/names in terms of their contribution to a predictive model’s fit statistic or metric.
+When applied to predictive models, the method compares components of a fit metric ascribed to each ‘name’ (i.e., independent variable, predictor, feature, or parameter estimate) to each other ‘name’ in a pairwise fashion to determine a hierarchy of dominance or relative importance.

 # Installation